rltillett/wrangling-genomics/_episodes/02-variant_calling.md

 {: .bash}

 Now we will transfer our files to that new directory.
-Remember to replace the text between the `@` and the `:` with your AWS instance number.
-The commands to `scp` always go in the terminal window that is connected to your local computer (not your AWS instance).
+Remember to replace the text between the `@` and the `:` with our server name/IP.
+The commands to `scp` always go in the terminal window that is connected to your local computer (not our server).

 ~~~
 $ scp dcuser@ec2-34-203-203-131.compute-1.amazonaws.com:~/dc_workshop/results/bam/SRR097977.aligned.sorted.bam ~/Desktop/files_for_igv